XplaiNLP/xplainlp.github.io/content/authors/Yoana Tsoneva/_index.md

 ---
 # Display name
-title: Ariana Sahitaj
+title: Yoana Tsoneva

 # Full name (for SEO)
-first_name: Ariana
+first_name: Yoana
-last_name: Sahitaj
+last_name: Tsoneva

 # Username (this should match the folder name)
 authors:
-  - Ariana Sahitaj
+  - Yoana Tsoneva

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD Candidate
+role: Student Researcher

 # Organizations/Affiliations
 organizations: